eWaterCycle/ewatercycle/docs/system_setup.rst

 Configuration file for Cartesius system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users part of the ewatercycle project on the Cartesius system of
+Users part of the eWaterCycle project can use the following configurations on the Cartesius system of
-SURFSara can use the following configuration file:
+SURFSara:

 .. code:: yaml